learosema/muzimake/README.md

 Not yet.
 I need to understand how video ram access works and put together the makefile.
 I guess this is a good place to start: <https://www.delorie.com/djgpp/doc/ug/compiling/port16.html>

+## CMake

+A cross-platform CMake-based build is in the works.
+As of current, it should build, but it is far from functional, as a lot of DOS-specific code is ifdeffed away.

 ## Why?

 Because I can.
 Yeah, there is perfect music software out there.